 She continues to get periodic scans and follows up with her care teams regularly.

-“Dr. Worth says my lung capacity is 98 percent.
-She has to look hard to even see that a lobe is missing,” smiles Peggy, as she eagerly anticipates her next chapter.
+“My lung capacity is now 98 percent.
+Doctors tell me they have to look hard to even see that a lobe is missing,” smiles Peggy, as she eagerly anticipates her next chapter.